Smilla Sundell: ONE Women's Strawweight Muay Thai World Champion

 Sundell faced Jackie Buntan for the inaugural ONE Women's Strawweight Muay Thai World Championship at ONE 156 on 22 April 2022.
 Sundell won by unanimous decision, making her the youngest person to ever win a world title.
 The fight also earned her a $50,000 Performance of the Night bonus.

 Sundell made her kickboxing debut against Milana Bjelogrlić at ONE Friday Fights 18 on 26 May 2023.
 She won the fight by unanimous decision.

 Sundell made her first Women's Muay Thai Strawweight World title defense against ONE Women's Atomweight Muay Thai World Champion Allycia Rodrigues at ONE Fight Night 14 on 29 September 2023.
 She retained the championship by a third-round technical knockout.
 She also earned her second $50,000 Performance of the Night bonus.

 In the second title defense, Sundell faced Natalia Diachkova on 4 May 2024 at ONE Fight Night 22.
 At the weigh-ins, Sundell came in at 126.5 lb (after coming in at 127.7 lb in for an unofficial check two and a half hours into the weigh-ins), 1.5 pounds over the strawweight limit for a title fight.
 As a result, Sundell was stripped of the title and only Diachkova was eligible to win it.
 She won the fight via technical knockout in the second round.

-On 19 August 2025, it was reported that Sundell was removed from the ONE roster, because she is unable to compete in its heaviest women's weight class.
+On 19 August 2025, it was reported that Sundell was removed from the ONE roster, her weight having exceeded its heaviest women's weight class.

 Mixed martial arts career

-On 26 October 2025, amateur MMA promotion Tuff-N-Uff announced that Sundell has signed with the organization and will be making her MMA debut in December.
+On 26 October 2025, Las Vegas-based MMA promotion Tuff-N-Uff announced that Sundell had signed with the organization.
+Her professional MMA debut, originally scheduled for 12 December 2025 at Tuff-N-Uff 150 against Zurina Turrey, was cancelled after Turrey was not medically cleared to compete.

+Sundell made her professional MMA debut on 22 January 2026 at Tuff-N-Uff 151 in Las Vegas, defeating Miranda Barber by technical knockout (knees and elbows) at 4:54 of the first round.
+Following the win, UFC president Dana White publicly praised her performance on social media.

+On 5 June 2026, Sundell faced American fighter Maya Stewart in a bantamweight bout at Tuff-N-Uff 154, also in Las Vegas, winning by technical knockout (referee stoppage from strikes) at 1:28 of the second round to move to 2–0 as a professional.